kevingallagher/Major-Project-Ideas/README.md

 Essay Idea
 ===========

-## Technology; cause and solution to our Digital Wellness?
+## Is Tech our Digital Wellness cause or solution?